Events and activities in Sydney Gardens

 Up to 20 places - book your free ticket through our Eventbrite site.

 Learn to prune! - free training session.

-Plus an exhibition of the updated design plans for Sydney Gardens Heritage Lottery Funded restoration project will be on display by the Temple of Minerva, with the project team on hand too.
+An exhibition of the updated design plans for Sydney Gardens Heritage Lottery Funded restoration project will be on display by the Temple of Minerva, with the project team on hand too.

 Sunday 11th February 2018: Volunteer gardening - help create a wildflower border (and learn how to make your own!)